galaxyproject/training-material/topics/genome-annotation/tutorials/helixer/tutorial.md

 > <comment-title>Advanced parameters</comment-title>
 >
-> Depending on the lineage,the parameters *"Subsequence length"*, *"Overlap offset"* and *"Overlap corelength"* are adjusted to corresponding default values (listed in the help of each option).
+> Depending on the lineage, the parameters *"Subsequence length"*, *"Overlap offset"* and *"Overlap corelength"* are adjusted to corresponding default values (listed in the help of each option).
 >
 > This is due in particular to the size of the genomes.
 Indeed, it is recommended to increase the value of *"Subsequence length"* for genomes containing large genes.
 This is particularly important for vertebrates and invertebrates.
 >